swup/fragment-plugin/README.md

 ## Simple Example

-Imagine you have an endpoint `/users/` on your site that lists a bunch of users:
+Suppose you have an endpoint `/users/` on your site that lists a bunch of users:

 ```html
 <!DOCTYPE html>